Go Green for Good

 This post may contain affiliate links, which help support this blog.
 Always consult your doctor before trying a new health, fitness, or beauty routine.
 Please read my disclaimer for more info.

 Lately, I’ve been thinking a lot about what it means to “go green.”
-As I’ve been exploring my Green Glam journey and switching to clean beauty, I’ve learned a lot about green living.
+As I’ve been exploring my toxin-free journey and switching to clean beauty, I’ve learned a lot about green living.
 I always thought I was green.
 Not hardcore, but at least in small ways.
 Using glass instead of plastic, and making cleaner choices.
 But my choices revolved around the health factors for my body, and not the environment.

 So, now, I realize how many things I do and own that are, in fact, not green.
 And I can’t ignore that anymore.
 Because we need to be more aware of our impact on the earth.
-It’s not only about being eco-conscious, but circles back around to our own health, too.
+It’s not only about being eco-conscious but circles back around to our own health, too.
 If we keep poisoning and polluting water with toxins, where does that end up?
 Inside our crops, in our tap water, raining on our heads.

-Ready to go green with me?
+Ready to go green with me and move towards sustainable living?

 What makes something Green?